 How will we do this?

-In striving towards a culture of transparent accountability to its stakeholders, meeting best practice standards in operational excellence and in upholding Federation-wide common standards, IFRC commits itself to openness in monitoring and reporting; transparent information sharing; meaningful beneficiary participation; effective and efficient resource use; creating systems for lessons learning; and developing feedback mechanisms for those people we serve, those who entrust us with resources for action and for those who we work with.
+In striving towards a culture of transparent accountability to its stakeholders, meeting best practice standards in operational excellence and in upholding Federation-wide common standards, IFRC commits itself to openness in monitoring and reporting; transparent information sharing; meaningful beneficiary participation; effective and efficient resource use; creating systems for lessons learning; and developing feedback mechanisms for those people we serve, for those who entrust us with resources for action, and for those with whom we work.